Today's Verse: Psalm 31:1

 My Prayer...

 O Lord, God and Redeemer of our Fathers, Keeper of your many promises, thank you for allowing us to place our hope, future, and significance in your hands.
-Give us the courage and the confidence to know that you will not let us be put to shame, but will share with us your righteousness and claim us as your special possession on that day we stand in your presence in glory.
+Please give us the courage and the confidence to know that you will not let us be put to shame, but will share with us your righteousness and claim us as your special possession on that day when we stand in your presence in glory.
 In Jesus' name, we anticipate that day as we pray.
 Amen.

 Have thoughts on this devotional?
 Leave a comment